CloudCannon/Jekyll-Tips/_guide/collections.md

 Go ahead and add three more services.
 I added **Content Writing**, **SEO** and **Social Media Marketing**.

 Now we just need to display the services in **services.html**.
 Jekyll makes the services collection available to us using the variable **site.services**.

-Let's replace the existing static services HTML with some Liquid which iterates over all the services and outputs their details.
+Let's replace the existing static services HTML with some Liquid which iterates over all the services and outputs the details.
 Here's how you do that:

 <pre>{% raw %}---
 layout: default